ForwardFinancing/forwardfinancing.github.io/_posts/2018-26-04-elixir-post.md

 OOP provides properties and methods for objects, they live inside the class structure, an object has a class and we can have an instance of it.

 A function is a piece of code that is called by name.
-It can be passed data to operate on (parameters) and can optionally return data (the most common practice is to return something).
+It can be passed data on which to operate (parameters) and can optionally return data (the most common practice is to return something).
 All data that is passed to a function is explicitly passed.

 A method is a piece of code that is called by a name that is associated with the Object.